thriveweb/greatstart/content/enrolmentsPages/enrolment-promotion.md

   • Mildura Early Learning Centre reserves the right to remove or change any applicable discount at any time upon notice.
+meta:
+  description: >-
+    From time to time our services offer promotional offers that are relevant for a specific service.
+Please discuss with the Centre Director to provide you the terms and conditions of the promotional offer.
+  title: Promotions at a Great Start Early Learning Centre | Great Start ELC
 ---